Happy World Emoji Day 2018!

 When emojis first burst onto the scene, they were quite unique—a way for people (and brands) to convey information and emotions simply, clearly, and, compellingly, with little effort.
 But the world has changed, and traditional emojis aren’t the only game in town when it comes to this sort of pictorial communication.

 In recent years, there’s been an explosion of new, platform-specific emoticons and stickers that have more flexibility and specificity than Unicode allows.
-Consider Kakaotalk, which has rolled out an array of proprietary, persona-specific character emoticon packages over the past five years (see the above characters for examples).
+Consider Kakaotalk, an OTT messaging platform popular in South Korea, which has rolled out an array of proprietary, persona-specific character emoticon packages over the past five years (see the above characters for examples).
 These emoticons make it possible for users to pick a character that suits them, and then leverage a selection of varied emoticons depicting that character to convey their specific moods and feelings—or to convey multiple feelings at once.
 So instead of sending a friend “🕖🕑😤😠,” you could just use this:

 You can see this approach on a variety of popular platforms—Apple’s animoji are a particularly memorable example.
 In addition, we’ve also seen popular chat applications like Slack, Groupme and Discord incorporate GIF support, giving consumers a wide variety of easy emoji alternatives.